Emmanuelkimutai/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to print the power of breath by love script to convert a number from base 2 to base 10 script to print all letters compinations
+script to print the power of breath by love script to convert a number from base 2 to base 10 script to print all letters compinations script to print number with 2 decimal places